 This twelve-storey mixed-use development is designed to have one (1) floor of ground parking, one (1) floor of basement parking, one (1) floor commercial, two (2) floor offices, eight (8) floors of residential space, and a roof deck featuring amenities like a pool, a gym, a multipurpose function hall, and a roof garden.
 Each building is planned to feature an array of photovoltaic panels that will generate energy for the building's consumption.
-In addition, passive green features of the building's design will significantly reduce the energy required for air-conditioning.
+In addition, passive green features of the building's design will significantly reduce the energy required for airconditioning.

-The second phase of the Primavera City project commenced in 4Q 2019 and is expected to be completed by 4Q 2023.
+The second phase of the Primavera City project commenced in 4Q 2019 and is expected to be completed by 3Q 2024.
 Primavera City phase 2 project is a mixed-use project consisting of 12 floors with 291 residential units located from the 4th floor to 11th floor.
-The third and fourth phase, high-rise mixed condominiums, are slated for development in 1Q 2022 and 2Q 2024 respectively or sooner depending on the sales take up of the projects.
+The third and fourth phase, high-rise mixed use condominiums, are slated for development in 4Q 2024 or sooner depending on the sales take up of the projects.